-Here at Combined Insurance, we take having a Positive Mental Attitude seriously.
-In fact, our founder, W. Clement Stone, coined it as having PMA, a phrase used widely beyond the company walls.
-PMA isn’t just for Combined Insurance employees.
-It can help anyone overcome obstacles and achieve success.
-A major obstacle all of us are facing during the COVID-19 pandemic is dealing with all the added pressures and stressors related to the significant and sudden changes happening in our lives.
+At Combined Insurance, we take having a Positive Mental Attitude seriously.
+In fact, our founder, W. Clement Stone, coined it as “PMA,” an acronym used widely inside our company walls.
+But PMA isn’t just for Combined Insurance employees - it can help anyone overcome obstacles and achieve success.
+During the COVID-19 pandemic, having a PMA was especially important as many new and anxiety-producing stressors were added into our lives.

 Her advice?
-Use this time to grow and become stronger.
+Use this time of change to grow and become stronger.

 The best way to get started?
 Learn how to manage stress.
 Dr. E explains how stress affects us, and what we can do about it.